wee-slack/wee-slack/docs/Commands.md

 ### register

 ```
-/slack register [code]
+/slack register [code/token]
 ```

 Register a Slack team in wee-slack.
+Call this without any arguments and follow the instructions to register a new team.
+If you already have a token for a team, you can call this with that token to add it.

 ### rehistory